ayeletis/beat/README.md

 devtools::install_version("RcppEigen", "0.3.3.7.0") ## beat does not work with newer RcppEigen devtools::install_github("ayeletis/beat")  ## do not update any packages if prompted
 ```
+## Changes relative to GRF
+The package offers three new functions: balanced_causal_forest, balanced_regression_forest,
+balanced_probability_forest.

+All arguments are the same as the original package, but there are two new inputs:
+target.weight.penalty indicates the penalty assigned to the protected attributes.
+target.weights is a matrix that includes the protected characteristics.
+X should not
+inlcude the protected characteristics.

 ## Sample Usage